eduvpn/documentation/PORT_SHARING.md

 In order to share `tcp/443` between the web server and OpenVPN we'll use [sslh](https://github.com/yrutschle/sslh).

+This document is written for deployments on CentOS.
+But should also work on Fedora and Debian with minor modifications in the commands used.

 ## SELinux

 First, we must allow OpenVPN to bind to the port `udp/443`.
 For this